hgithub1234/NGOWebsite/README.md

 # NGOWebsite
-Wrote website for an NGO
+Built website for an NGO